National Bird Feeding Month

 Here are a few tips to get you started:

-• Position your feeder in a quiet area were they are easy to see
+- Position your feeder in a quiet area were they are easy to see and convenient to refill.

 Bird feeding is a particularly satisfying hobby for the backyard bird enthusiast or beginner.
 A feeder draws birds into the open and nearer to the house, where they can be observed easily.
 Few birds, however, will stray far from protective cover, even to enjoy a free meal.
 Feeders should be placed close enough to shrubs to afford some protection, but not so close that hungry cats can use the shrubs for camouflage.
 Feeders should be about 4’ high and about 10’ away from any squirrel launching points.
 Nectar feeders should be placed out of direct sunlight, about 4’ high and it’s recommended to position them around trumpeting plants as the natural vegetation allures hummingbirds to come to your feeder for a tasty nectar meal.